rugur78tr/Pot-Reading-to-Arc/README.md

 PS: Note that Right Side Bar is upside down not to use both same Bar types.
 (Left Bar is down to up).

-Bwlow are the screen shots!
+Below are the screen shots!

 ![image](https://github.com/user-attachments/assets/cd905016-9c40-47a5-beed-5c5063e3bb56) ![image](https://github.com/user-attachments/assets/995e1bb4-6a91-43ee-b7cb-680266014e7f)